Menu

 • Have reliable internet access and access to a computer/tablet

-• Ability to devote an average of 2-4 hours/week to online meetings and program requirements
+• Ability to devote an average of 2-4 hours/week (approx. 10 hours/month) to online meetings and program requirements

-• Be actively working in the field of EE
+• Be committed to working in the field of EE

 Prior to beginning the EECP program, candidates must: